2 System Setup

 2.13 What Do I Do With It Now?

-Besides this narrative, you would need the JavaDocs located under the work/javadoc directory for back-end API specific documentation and front-end API reference located in the manual/jsdoc directory.
+Besides this narrative, you will need the JavaDocs located under the work/javadoc directory for back-end API-specific documentation and front-end API reference located in the manual/jsdoc directory.